Eagle 1967 Indy car-by-car histories

 The 1967 Indy Eagle was only the slightest of enhancements over the 1966 model, and the chassis numbering actually continued from the earlier car.
 Bobby Unser's Rislone/Leader Cards car was the most successful of the batch in 1967, winning two races.

-Four customer cars were delivered in 1967, and were delivered to Leader Card Racers for Bobby Unser to drive, to Lindsey Hopkins for Roger McCluskey, to 'Smokey' Yunick for Denny Hulme, and to Pacesetter Homes for Jochen Rindt.
-AAR also retained two cars for their own purposes, and these were entered at the Indy 500 for Dan Gurney and Richie Ginther.
-Ginther could not get his car into the race and it was sold to Friedkin Enterprises before qualifying finished, and was put into the race by Jerry Grant.
+Four customer cars were delivered by Dan Gurney's All American Racers (AAR) in 1967, and were delivered to Leader Card Racers for Bobby Unser to drive, to Lindsey Hopkins for Roger McCluskey, to stock car mechanic 'Smokey' Yunick for Denny Hulme, and to John Klug's Pacesetter Homes for Jochen Rindt.
+The AAR team also retained two cars for its own purposes, and these were entered at the Indy 500 for Dan Gurney and Richie Ginther.
+Ginther could not get his car into the race and it was taken over by Friedkin Enterprises before qualifying finished, and was put into the race by Jerry Grant.
 Rindt wrecked his car during practice but Unser, McCluskey, Hulme and Gurney all qualified.
-AAR did not enter a car in the later championship races as Gurney was focused on the F1 Eagle, and his Indy 500 car appears to have been sold to AJ Foyt.
+AAR did not enter a car in the later championship races as Gurney was focused on the F1 Eagle, and his Indy 500 car was sold to AJ Foyt.
 Both Unser and McCluskey had good results in their cars, finishing 1-2 in each of the Mosport races, but elsewhere Mario Andretti's Hawk, Foyt's Coyote, Al Unser's Lola and even Gordy Johncock's Gerhardt proved to be quicker.
-Unser continued to use his 1967 car in 1968 after his Indy 500-winning 1968 Eagle was wrecked, and he clinched the 1968 USAC National Championship in the car.
+Bobby Unser acquired a second 1967 Eagle and used both these cars in 1968 after his Indy 500-winning 1968 Eagle was wrecked, taking him to the 1968 USAC National Championship.

 Sold to John W. Klug, founder of California builders Pacesetter Homes, fitted with a Ford quad cam engine and entered for Jochen Rindt at the #88 car at the 1967 Indy 500.
 Arrived on 1 May but crashed heavily just eight days later and "damaged extensively".
-Believed to be the car later sold to SCCA racer Lou Sell (Fullerton, CA) and raced in road course events from July 1968 onwards.
-Crashed at Riverside in December 1968 when Sell was very badly injured and the Eagle was said to be "destroyed".
+After the Indy 500, it was sold to Dick Smothers and repaired and fully rebuilt by Smothers' chief mechanic Roy Campbell.
+It was then raced by Lou Sell (Fullerton, CA) in USAC events at Continental Divide, Indianapolis Raceway Park and Mont-Tremblant in July and August 1968.
+It was then crashed at Riverside in December 1968 when Sell was very badly injured and the Eagle was torn in half.

 Driven by: Jochen Rindt and Lou Sell.
 First race: Continental Divide (R11), 7 Jul 1968.
 Total of 5 recorded races.